A Life of Crime vs. The Free Market V

 He went back to Oxford Street, but not to stand out like a sore thumb hawking from a suitcase on a street corner again.

 This time he jumped on what was just starting to be a thing – squatting in empty shops and selling from them; something giving plod a whole new headache to deal with.

 I haven’t seen him for years and hope whatever he’s doing today, he’s doing well; I learned a lot the brief time working with him.

-Last time I saw Mr T, he told me that while being in the middle of making a sale (read exchanging item in one hand and ready cash in the other over the counter) in a manically busy squatted shop on Oxford St, a woman with an American accent had started to repeatedly and insistently say, ‘excuse me’ to him.
+Last time I saw Mr T, he told me that while being in the middle of making a sale (read exchanging item in one hand and ready cash in the other) in a manically busy squatted shop on Oxford St, a woman with an American accent had started to repeatedly and insistently say, ‘excuse me’ to him.

-Given the point in proceedings, Mr T couldn’t think anything other than a distraction tactic to get his eye off the ball and the money in his hand out of it again, so replied, ‘Not now, love – I’m busy.’ without looking away from what he was doing for a second.
+Given the point in proceedings, Mr T couldn’t think anything other than a distraction tactic to get his eye off the ball and the money in his hand out of it again, so replied, ‘Not now, love – I’m busy.’ without looking away from what he was doing.

 Thanks for reading 🙂